JakuJ/mandelbrot-set-explorer/README.md

 To Do:
 -----

-* Enable the user to control the zooming factor
-* Add new coloring techniques
-* Use an arbitrary floating point precision library to ~~go even further beyond!~~ allow for deeper zooming.
+* Use an arbitrary floating point precision library to ~~go even further beyond!~~ allow for deeper zooming in OpenCL kernel.

 More examples
 ----